denoland/manual/references/contributing/style_guide.md

 ```

 When the names are in `camelCase` or `PascalCase`, always follow the rules of
-them even when the part of API name is acronyms.
+them even when the parts of them are acronyms.

 Note: Web APIs use uppercase acronyms (`JSON`, `URL`, `URL.createObjectURL()`
 etc.).
 Deno Standard Library does not follow this convention.